-For residential development, the existing regional average daily VMT per capita is 17.2.11 For retail development, regional average daily retail VMT per employee is 14.9.12 Average daily VMT both land uses is projected to decrease in future 2040 cumulative conditions.
-Refer to Table 1: Daily Vehicle Miles Traveled, which includes the transportation analysis zone in which the project site is located, 130.
+For residential development, the existing regional average daily VMT per capita is 17.2.11 For retail development, regional average daily retail VMT per employee is 14.9.12 Average regional daily VMT for both land uses is projected to decrease under future 2040 cumulative conditions.
+Refer to Table 1: Daily Vehicle Miles Traveled, which includes the transportation analysis zone in which the project site is located, 157.

-Table 1: Daily Vehicle Miles Traveled
+Table 1 Daily Vehicle Miles Traveled

+Existing Cumulative 2040

+· Bay Area ı Bay Area

-Existing Cumulative 2040 Land Use Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 130 Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 130 Households (Residential) 17.2 14.6 7.0 16.1 13.7 6.2 Employment (Retail) 14.9 12.6 9.5 14.6 12.4 9.6
+Land Use Bay Area Regional Bay Area Regional

+Land Ose Regional Average TAZ 157 Regional Average TAZ 157

+Average minus Average minus

+15% 15%

+Households (Residential) 17.2 14.6 6.4 16.1 13.7 5.6

+Employment (Retail) 14.9 12.6 9.3 14.6 12.4 9.5

 A project would have a significant effect on the environment if it would cause substantial additional VMT.
 The State Office of Planning and Research's (OPR) Revised Proposal on Updates to the CEQA Guidelines on Evaluating Transportation Impacts in CEQA ("proposed transportation impact guidelines") recommends screening criteria to identify types, characteristics, or locations of projects that would not result in significant impacts to VMT.
 If a project meets one of the three screening criteria provided (Map-Based Screening, Small Projects, and Proximity to Transit Stations), then it is presumed that VMT impacts would be less than significant for the project and a detailed VMT analysis is not required.
-Map-Based Screening is used to determine if a project site is located within a transportation analysis zone that exhibits low levels of VMT; Small Projects are projects that would generate fewer than 100 vehicle trips per day; and the Proximity to Transit Stations criterion includes projects that are within a half mile of an existing major transit stop, have a floor area ratio of greater than or equal to 0.75, vehicle parking that is less than or equal to that required or allowed by the planning code without conditional use authorization, and are consistent with the applicable Sustainable Communities Strategy.
+Map-Based Screening is used to determine if a project site is located within a transportation analysis zone that exhibits low levels of VMT; Small Projects are projects that would generate fewer than 100 vehicle trips per day; and the Proximity to Transit Stations criterion includes projects that are within a half mile of an existing major transit stop, have a floor area ratio of greater than or equal to 0.75, vehicle parking that is less than or equal to that required or allowed by the Planning Code without conditional use authorization, and are consistent with the applicable Sustainable Communities Strategy.